hasib-lemonhive/nextjs-boilerplate/README.md

 Try to make use of utilities like `Omit`, `Pick` and `<T>` to make types and interfaces reusable.
 This is something that will come with practice.

-## Coding Pratices
+### Coding Pratices

 - When writing code please remember that your code is meant to be read by the team.
 It is a common developer trait to submit code as soon the task is complete, but usually in that stage the code is not very readable (clean).
 The key thing to understand here is `context`.
 You have all the context about your code but your fellow team member doesn't.
 This is why you might think your code makes complete sense but in reality it will confuse people.
 Once you are done implementing your feature, and you are happy with how it renders and behaves.
 Take a break, drink some coffee/tea/juice, go for a walk etc. When you are back do the following:
   - Skim through your code, don't **read** through it.
 You are looking for patterns.
 Repeating Patterns.
 If you spot any, make them into a reusable variable or function.
   - Look for variable names that are not clear/understandable and change them.
 - Try **very hard** to keep the usage of `useEffect` and `useState` to a minimum.
 It is an annoying pursuit because it forces us to think differently. **But** in a growing project `useEffect` can lead to adverse behavior that becomes hard to to track.
 If you don't want to annoy the hell out of a future maintainer (could be you yourself) then you should think twice before submitting a PR that contains more than 1 useEffect.
 React themselves are trying to make developers understand the they are using useEffect the wrong way.
+If you are trying to fetch data on the client side you can try `useSWR`.

   - [Goodbye, UseEffect](https://www.youtube.com/watch?v=bGzanfKVFeU)
   - [React Beta Docs](https://beta.reactjs.org/)

 - If your component becomes very big 250 lines plus, then its a good idea to separate it into chunks.
 [Folder Structure](/README.md#folder-structure) describes where to put these `sub-components`.
 - Use meaningful variable names, its fine if it becomes too long, we would rather have a long human readable name instead of a short incomprehensive one.
 - When it comes to commenting one of the things you have to keep in mind is `Will I forget this?` If you feel like this is block of code that is unclear then you can include a comment that describes what the block of code is doing.
 Please do not provide comments for code that is easy to interpret/straighforward.
 Please use the style of commenting shown in the example.